 Take famed NFL center Mike Webster.
 His odd behavior leading up to his death at age 50 led to the discovery of a degenerative brain disease due to repetitive trauma.

-And concussions routinely play out on smaller fields, rinks and courts, too, as middle and high school athletes compete in contact sports.
+And concussions routinely play out on smaller fields, rinks and courts, too, as middle and high school athletes compete in contact sports – an issue that has some parents calling for a total ban on kids’ tackle football.
 But there’s been limited information on the prevalence of concussions in adolescent athletes – until now.

 Philip Veliz, an assistant research professor at the University of Michigan Institute for Research on Women and Gender, and his U-M colleagues took a closer look at these injuries, recently releasing the results.